dskemp/courtdata/content/cases/ot2014/13-1075/index.md

 - injury law
 summary: "Because the Federal Tort Claims Act’s filing deadlines—two years to present an administrative claim and six months to file suit challenging the denial of such claim, 28 U.S.C. § 2401(b)—are nonjurisdictional, they are subject to equitable tolling."
 ---
+Because the Federal Tort Claims Act’s filing deadlines—two years to present an administrative claim and six months to file suit challenging the denial of such claim, 28 U.S.C. § 2401(b)—are nonjurisdictional, they are subject to equitable tolling.